hindu-comm/mail_stream_advaita-l/2017/08/advaitin_Re_Ishwara_/43__Venkatesh_Murthy.md

 > that
 > > it is rope, when he gathers the full attributive content of the object.
 > >
-> ​In this same way, Bhagavan Karikakara
+> In this same way, Bhagavan Karikakara
-> ​ says that waking projections are also created due to saMskAras.
+>  says that waking projections are also created due to saMskAras.
 Then
 > there is an objection to this as to "others" seeing no snake, but rope, so
 > rope is real.
 This is the SDV subjectivity-objectivity argument used
 > against DSV which is refuted by Bhagavan Bhashyakara so under 4.37 so: